 Poller’s Post Modernist approach transforms the inner thoughts of her subject into elaborate “headdresses”, heralding her expertise and and the newly revived interest in representational art.
-Her large-scale works and installations have been exhibited in Beijing, Mexico, Miami, Providence and New York City.
+Her large-scale works and installations have been exhibited in Hong Kong, Beijing, Mexico, Miami, Providence and New York City.

 She has been featured on tv, and in numerous art publications.
 She has lectured extensively and held workshops on creativity.